NixOS/rfcs/rfcs/0145-doc-strings.md

 Although this has already sneaked into some nix comments.
 This format is not considered best practice for a variety of good reasons.

 1. Essentially combines the cons of both worlds.
-2. Takes up more space and needs autocompletion to fill missing `*` beginnings when extended.
+2. It Takes up more space and needs autocompletion to fill missing `*` beginnings when extended.
 3. Starting every line with `*` creates visual conflicts with the markdown bullet list also starting with `*`.
 4. Pro: Indentation within is clear.
 5. Most nix users cannot identify with java or javascript.
 They like predictable behavior.